 Abuzz Press is an American-owned and -operated company.
 Our printer is also an American firm.

 No revolving customer service reps, no layers of bureaucracy to navigate, and absolutely no outsourcing to low-paying overseas call centers.
 We don’t use call centers or telemarketing at all.
 You will never be shuffled from one “customer service rep” to another because we don’t have any of those.
-You will communicate directly with Angela about any needs you have at all, as well as Richard (book marketing advice), Brian (ebooks and technical issues), Ali (print formatting), and Todd or Nancy (our awesome cover designers).
+You will communicate directly with Angela about any needs you have at all, as well as Richard (book marketing advice), Brian (ebooks and technical issues), Ali (print formatting), and Todd (our awesome cover designer).